Commitment to Renewing Life

 Scope

-We consider women from the perspective of gender identity, that is, the internal and individual experience of gender felt by each person, which may or may not correspond to the gender assigned at birth.
+We consider women from the perspective of gender identity, i.e., the internal and individual experience of gender felt by each person, which may or may not correspond to the gender assigned at birth.
 Gender identity is self-declared in Suzano's internal system.

 baseline